As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 Here's how these 3 elements are offered in Wanting It More:

-Thursdays at 1 pm PST: Weekly live classes via Zoom accompanied with workbooks.
+Thursdays at 1 pm Pacific: Weekly live classes via Zoom accompanied with workbooks.
 Each class includes a section for women, a section specifically for husbands, and a Q&A at the end.
 All classes are recorded and available to watch at any time, including once the programs ends.

 Live weekly classes and workbooks